 220.127.116.11 An atypical mind

 In 2.2.1 I remarked that the mind as autobiographical narrative only makes public sense in the context of a community of experience.
 Now, as a human animal, there are numerous areas of experience that I hold in common with those around me.
 Likewise, the same might seem to hold for me as a man, as a 60-year-old, as an anglophone, as a longtime resident of France, and so forth.
 But if there’s one thing I’ve learnt since being diagnosed and starting medication, it’s that I can’t take for granted that any way of experiencing is held in common with those around me.
 Indeed, a large part of my solipsism is probably due to the divergence between the way I interpret the world and assign meaning to events and way those around me interpret and assign meaning.
-And this is particularly the case when exchanging on mental states and attitudes – as I also remarked above, first-person mental talk serves the purpose of integrating the subject in a given community, and in my case, this is only partially effective.
+And this is particularly the case when exchanging on mental states and attitudes – as I also remarked above, first-person mental talk serves the purpose of integrating the subject into a given community, and in my case, this is only partially effective.
 I recognise the cues, but much of what people say about their feelings, mental states, and attitudes seems to me meaningless, artificial, or distorted.
 Until recently, I felt that – no matter how much I tried to touch the minds of those around me – they seemed impervious; indeed, rather than rejecting my attempts to broach the subject, they didn’t seem to react as if I was saying anything at all.
 In this respect, my solipsism was the result of a sense of isolation: I reached out to ‘other minds’, but there seemed to be nothing there that I could grasp.

 Simultaneously, or perhaps as a result, the people in my life appeared to be merely actors in some ongoing and entirely personal solipsistic drama that seemed to me to tend towards some unknown but immensely portentous outcome.
 I would become famous, I would be celebrated, I would be admired and adored; or I would be vilified, rejected, and despised by all.
 It so happens that I am effectively imaginative, talented, and highly intelligent, and that I have the ability to impress and seduce those I encounter; yet on each occasion when these capacities were manifest I became convinced that I was on the threshold of the glorious outcome for which I had been born and towards which my life had always tended.
 And when the expected outcome didn’t arrive, when – despite my recognised skills – I was (unsurprisingly) treated as ‘just one person among many’, I felt that those around me had seen through my pretence and recognised me for the worthless creature I was, and I felt rejected and betrayed.
 And these extremes were not cyclical but concurrent.
 I can’t explain further how precisely I entertained at one and the same time entirely contradictory attitudes to myself, my actuality, and my destiny, but it’s akin to my ability to maintain and assert as facts things I know to be false while nonetheless not actually believing them to be false.
-And while these semi-delirious attitudes applied across the board in my life, they were most clearly manifest in my romantic relationships, where they fuelled sequential and concurrent idealisations and devaluations of both my partner and the relationship itself.
+And while these semi-delirious attitudes applied across the board in my life, they were most clearly manifest in my romantic relationships, where they fuelled sequential and concurrent idealisations and devaluations of both my partner and the relationship itself (this is akin to the borderline process of ‘splitting‘) .

 All these portentous outcomes and inconsistencies correspond to the feeling that ‘reality’ was fluid and malleable – that it was rather a bundle of nested narratives, and what would be counted as the ‘real’ world – “this world” – depended entirely on my ability to convince others to see things as I saw them or wanted to see them.
 The most incomprehensible aspect of all this was that, despite profound contradictions between one world version and another, I still saw my mind as a fundamentally consistent narrative, and my mental states and attitudes as proceeding rationally from that narrative.
 My view of my own mind was that it too was a bundle of intertwined, nested narratives held together by some indescribable yet portentous destiny; perhaps unsurprisingly, I spent an inordinate amount of time reviewing, revising, and rewriting my own past.
 The fictive form of my life – of my mind – was realistic, insofar as it was generally constructed from parallels of the real people and events of my life, but it was a magical realism that could jump from one strand of the narrative to another with no apparent hiatus or rupture.

 Insofar as my mind could be described as an idiolectal autobiography, it was couched in a form of language that was dialectally accurate but only superficially consistent with the language of my immediate socioeconomic class, educational level, age group, professional context, and peer group.
 Indeed, while I used only and exclusively terms and expressions drawn from a public sociolect, my usage was divergent and, when talking of my personal intuitions and emotions, was closer to a private than a public language.
 At times, and particularly during a psychotic episode, my ability to make public sense when speaking of my feelings would break down almost entirely, leading to a discursive style that could best be described as “word salad“.
-However, my speech appeared to make perfect sense to me – I became increasingly frustrated that it seemed irrelevant or incomprehensible to my interlocutor, to the point of believing that they were deliberately misunderstanding me.
+However, my speech appeared to make perfect sense to me, ad I would become increasingly frustrated that it seemed irrelevant or incomprehensible to my interlocutor, to the point of believing that they were deliberately misunderstanding me.
 Furthermore, I was unable to give even a metaphorical or analogous expression of my experiences and intuitions.
 So, and insofar as my speech was intended to convey the idiolectal representation of my mind, it served rather to exclude me from any sociolectal community of experience.
 In this respect, the manifestation of my mind was publicly irrational and out of keeping with my social, cultural, and intellectual background (cf. the DSM-5 criteria for delusional disorder).

 2.3 Have you got it yet?